CraigYanitski/mescli/README.md

 ## Development

 Since the full project is rather complex, I will focus on a few features for the first stage.
 Many of the more complex features making it useful will be deferred to a later release.

 - [x] Format text with ANSI codes
-  - [ ] replace with glamour/lipgloss
+  - [x] replace with glamour/lipgloss
 - [x] Generate client- and server-side keys
 - [x] Synchronise client KDFs
 - [x] Encrypt messages before sending through server
 - [x] Decrypt server response
 - [x] Format display
-- [ ] Use DH generation for each message with KDF
+- [ ] ~Use DH generation for each message with KDF~ DEFERRED until after server setup
 - [x] Create a TUI
   - [x] create TUI framework (bubbletea)
   - [x] implement Markdown rendering
   - [ ] implement encrypted messaging
-- [ ] ~Allow non-local users~ DEFERRED
+- [ ] ~Allow non-local users~ DEFERRED (might deploy on AWS)
   - [x] develop server code
-- [ ] ~Format maths env~ DEFERRED
+- [ ] ~Format maths env~ DEFERRED to different project extending goldmark
-  - [ ] ~use MathJax with glamour~ deferred
+  - [ ] ~use MathJax with glamour~ DEFERRED

 ## Issues